ishag2/verilog-repo/docs/Specifications.md

 1. Read and Write Addresses from AXI are sent on the Address APB channel as it is common for both read and write transactions in APB.
 2. Bridge needs to wait for write address and data phases on AXI to complete before sending write address and data on APB as AXI has separate data and address phases whereas APB only has one.
 3. Bridge needs to create a response for confirming the validity of the write data as APB protocol does not support that feature.
 4. AXI supports burst write transactions but APB does not.
-Hence, AXI burst transactions will need to be converted to individual APB write transactions, incrementing the address by one for writes subsequent to the first one for a given AXI burst transaction.
+Hence, AXI burst transactions will need to be converted to individual APB write transactions.
+The first APB transaction in this case will use the address sent by AXI.
+For the following transactions, APB will need to increment the address by one each time.